betadots/openvox-training/20_working-with-puppet.md

 **Practice**:

-* Create a dircetory `site-modules` in your environment
+* Create a dircetory `site-modules` in your working directory
 * Add this one to the `modulepath` in the `environment.conf`
 * Create a new module `profile` to the new path
 * Add a class `base` to the new module